reivax-boucoi/Freecad/split-flap_counter/Readme.md

 The zeroing routine ensure a least half a turn of each wheel, even if the wheel was already diplaying a zero, for your enjoyment ☺.
 Upon zeroing, the time is also reset such that the display will increment 24 hours after the last reset.

-To build the program use the `make` command, and use `make program` to upload it (be sure to specify your programmer in the Makefile *AVRDUDE_PROGRAMMER* field.
+To build the program use the `make` command, and use `make program` to upload it (be sure to specify your programmer in the Makefile *AVRDUDE_PROGRAMMER* field).